 The condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-The Company continues to be negatively impacted by the volatility of the global oil and gas markets, a substantially stronger U.S. dollar (making our products more expensive overseas) and ongoing geopolitical tensions in Russia, North Africa and Middle East.
-The Company's net loss from operations for the first quarter of Fiscal 2017 was \$4.4 million.
-Management believes that the Company will continue to make progress on its path to profitability by improving its net loss from operations through lowering its operating costs and the continued development of other geographical and vertical markets.
-The Company's cash and cash equivalents as of June 30, 2016 and March 31, 2016 were \$19.0 million (\$24.0 million when combined with restricted cash related to the line of credit (the "Credit Facility") with Wells Fargo Bank, National Association ("Wells Fargo")) and \$11.7 million (\$16.7 million when combined with restricted cash related to the Credit Facility with Wells Fargo), respectively.
-See Note 11-Revolving Credit Facility for discussion of the Credit Facility.
-Cash and cash equivalents and restricted cash, less the amount outstanding under the Credit Facility, was \$18.0 million and \$7.2 million as of June 30, 2016 and March 31, 2016, respectively.
-During the first quarter of Fiscal 2017, the Company's working capital requirements were in accordance with management's plan, primarily because of a reduction in inventory and continued management of the timing of payments of accounts payable.
-Although the Company didn't fully achieve its planned number of product shipments during the first quarter of Fiscal 2017, resulting in lower than expected revenue, the Company achieved lower than expected net loss primarily because of reductions in operating expenses and bad debt recovery.
+The Company continues to be negatively impacted by the volatility of the global oil and gas markets, a strong U.S. dollar (making our products more expensive overseas) and ongoing geopolitical tensions in Russia, North Africa and the Middle East.
+The Company's net loss from operations for the second quarter of Fiscal 2017 was \$5.7 million.
+Management believes that the Company will continue to make progress on its path to profitability by lowering its operating costs and continuing to develop geographical and vertical markets.
+The Company's cash and cash equivalents as of September 30, 2016 and March 31, 2016 were \$11.1 million (\$16.1 million when combined with restricted cash related to the line of credit (the "Credit Facility") with Wells Fargo Bank, National Association ("Wells Fargo")) and \$11.7 million (\$16.7 million when combined with restricted cash related to the Credit Facility with Wells Fargo), respectively.
+See Note 11 -Revolving Credit Facility for discussion of the Credit Facility.
+Cash and cash equivalents and restricted cash, less the amount outstanding under the Credit Facility, was \$9.9 million and \$7.2 million as of September 30, 2016 and March 31, 2016, respectively.
+The Company's working capital requirements during the second quarter of Fiscal 2017 were higher than planned, primarily as a result of higher finished goods inventory, warranty claims and reductions to accounts payable as a result of payments made by the Company.
+Additionally, the Company did not fully achieve its planned number of product shipments during the second quarter of Fiscal 2017, resulting in lower than expected revenue primarily in the United States and Canadian oil and gas markets.
+The Company completed an offering of common stock and warrants on October 21, 2016.
+See Note 17-Subsequent Events for discussion with respect to this offering.

-Based on management's projections, free cash of approximately \$18.0 million (cash, cash equivalents and restricted cash less amounts outstanding under the Credit Facility), which includes the net proceeds of approximately \$13.1 million from the April 22, 2016 underwritten public offering, is sufficient to meet the Company's anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
-See Note 9- Underwritten Offering of Common Stock and At-the-Market Offering Program for disclosure with respect to the April 22, 2016 underwritten offering.
-If revenue is less than management's projections, management has the ability to manage certain operating expenses, assets and liabilities, specifically the procurement of inventory, timing of payments of accounts payable and capital expenditures depending on the results of the Company's operations to preserve its cash and cash equivalents.
+Based on management's projections, free cash of approximately \$9.9 million (cash, cash equivalents and restricted cash less amounts outstanding under the Credit Facility), and the net proceeds of approximately \$6.8 million from the October 21, 2016 offering of common stock and warrants, are sufficient to meet the Company's anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
+See Note 17-Subsequent Events for discussion with respect to the October 21, 2016 offering.
+If revenue is less than management's projections, management may attempt to preserve the Company's cash and cash equivalents by managing certain operating expenses, assets and liabilities, specifically the procurement of inventory, timing of payments of accounts payable and capital expenditures depending on the results of the Company's operations.